marcellomontemagno/marcellomontemagno.github.io/_posts/2015-02-24-A-free-static-simple-blog-using-jekyll .md

 ---
 layout: post
-title: A free, static, simple, blog using jekyll
+title: A free, static, host-as-you-want, simple, blog in 10 minutes using jekyll
 ---

 ### What is jekyll?